 An ankle sprain occurs when the ligaments that support the ankle stretch beyond their limits and tear.
-Ankle sprains are common injuries that occur among people of all ages.
+Ankle sprains are common injuries that occur among people of

 If you twisted your ankle and it is painful, be sure to see a doctor.
 Without proper treatment and rehabilitation, your ankle can weaken — making it more likely that you will injure it again.
 Repeated ankle sprains can lead to long-term problems, including chronic pain and instability.

 Almost all ankle sprains can be treated without surgery.
 Even a complete ligament tear can heal without surgical repair if it is immobilized appropriately.

 The PRICE protocol should begin as soon as possible after your injury:

 • Protection of the ankle with a brace, walking boot or splint.

 • Rest the ankle by not walking on it; crutches are often needed for severe injuries.